trilobite-poetry/trilobite-poetry.github.io/issues/_current/mcleod.md

 <p style="margin-bottom:1rem;">
-On a small scale, this sycophancy might manifest a John Krasinski, so drunk off his hungry friends' approval that he genuinely believed a show focused exclusively on *Good News* during a time of abject global suffering was either original or necessary.
+On a small scale, this sycophancy might manifest a John Krasinski, so drunk off his hungry friends' approval that he genuinely believed a show focused exclusively on <em>Good News</em> during a time of abject global suffering was either original or necessary.
 </p>
 <p style="margin-bottom:1rem;">